rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ## Create Jaeger

-Create a simple Jaeger instance with the name my-jager and add some environment variables to the deployment.
+Create a simple Jaeger instance with the name my-jaeger and add some environment variables to the deployment.

 ```shell
 $ cat <<EOF | oc apply -f -
 apiVersion: jaegertracing.io/v1